Skip to content

 What you don’t need

-- WiFi 7 - Too new, too expensive, your devices probably don’t support it yet
+• WiFi 7 — Too new, too expensive, and most of your devices probably don’t support it yet

-Why I like them: Reliable, easy app, good coverage, reasonable prices.
-I’ve installed dozens of these with very few callbacks.
+Reliable, easy app, good coverage, reasonable prices.
+I’ve installed dozens with very few callbacks.
+The 3-pack is the sweet spot for most family homes.

 Premium option: Ubiquiti UniFi

-Why I like them: Professional-grade reliability, excellent for larger homes or those who want to expand later.
-Requires more setup knowledge.
+Professional-grade reliability, excellent for larger homes or anyone who wants to expand later.
+Requires more setup knowledge — best installed by someone who’s done it before.

-- Cheap no-name brands - You get what you pay for
+• Cheap no-name brands — you really do get what you pay for

 Buy from local retailers (JB Hi-Fi, Officeworks, Amazon AU) for warranty support.
 Importing from overseas might save $50 but you’ll have no warranty if something fails.